Soli Deo gloria

 DISCLAIMER: I do NOT own HTTYD, at all.
 I do own part of the DVD set, but that's it.
 This is another little fic I'm doing, and it's before the movie, so the poor boy's still a bit of a social outcast.
 I hope you like it!

 Hiccup knew that he wasn't one of them.

-He had the perfect genes, the PERFECT genes.
-Stoick the Vast was the best Viking Berk could ever want, and so was Hiccup's mom, Valhallarama.
+Hiccup had the perfect genes, the perfect genes.
+Stoick the Vast was the best Viking Berk could ever want, and so was Hiccup's mom, Val, bless her soul.
 They were the perfect couple and they were supposed to have the perfect kid.
 Likely story.

 He was the smallest child growing up.
 Compared to the other Viking kids, he was the size of a mug.
 He was the kid no one wanted to talk to or play with.
 After his mother died, Stoick tried to protect the boy by keeping him inside all the time, but the teen highly doubted the truth in that.
 True, he was accident prone, but, secretly, he thought that his dad kept him inside to hide the boy out of embarrassment.

 Stoick was a proud man, and having a son like him was a disappointment.
 Hiccup knew that he was a disappointment to his father.

 He tried to be a Viking, he really did; but when you can barely heave an axe or use a spear, being a Viking is kind of hard.
 Hiccup lacked a certain amount of muscles, so that automatically landed him in fixing things that other Vikings used.
 It got to be a bit boring sometimes, of course.

 When Hiccup looked out at the other teens during dragon raids, fighting right alongside the adults and performing Viking jobs, he just wished that he could be with them.
 To have fun by talking with them, and hanging out with them; even punching the senses out of each other sounded fun compared to his loneliness.
 He got very lonely.